Slider7/RSS-Presentation/transcript.md

 }
 ~~~~
 Imoprtant note - calling this.setState() tells React to re-render the component.
 That is why we see the changes.
 So when we click the button, we'll got this:

+`<screenshot>`

+Our app is very primitive, but by creating it, we reviewed basic concepts of React: components, props, state and how to change state and how to display component on the page.
 And that's it!
 Now you have a very basic understanding of what is the React and how it works.
 On the Internet, you can find many tutorials and articles about React.
-For example, start at https://reactjs.org/.
+Go ahead, for example, start at https://reactjs.org/.

 Thank you for your attention, and all the best!